madprops/blog/rofi_dev.md

 ## Using Information

-Rofi presents information as columns of text.
+Rofi presents information as rows of text.

 Filtering is built-in and usable in different modes.